Chunhuixu/docker_intro/README.md

 systemctl start docker
 ```

-After your installation completely, you may open a CMD window, and type:
+After your installation completed, open a CMD window, and type:
 ```
 docker --version
 ```